OPTIMALSYSTEMS/enaio-webclient-demo-modal-dialog-addon/README.md

 Utilize the formHelper method "openModalDialog" to launch a custom modal dialog.
 Provide the URL, and optionally its title and size, as parameters.

-These modal dialogs function like a webpage inside an iFrame, inclusive of the inherent browser navigation.
+These modal dialogs function like a webpage inside an iframe, inclusive of the inherent browser navigation.
 Craft your tailored solutions using HTML5, JavaScript, and CSS.
 Once created, they can be made available via the enaio® service manager.
 Ensure any backend services, like DMS service for enaio®, enaio® appconnector, or enaio® documentviewer, are located behind the enaio® gateway to comply with the Same-Origin Policy.

 To bridge communication between a modal dialog and the enaio® webclient, we offer the Modal Dialog API.
 It's enriched with special events and methods that enhance information exchange and interaction.